 Midyear 2023, rates were in the range of 6 to 7% for a 30 year fixed loan.
 In September , Freddie Mac published a report that rates had risen to 7.125% on the same loan for qualified applicants.

 While these rates are still very low historically, there are signs that rates could rise further in 2024.
 The IMF has raised economic expectations for US GDP based upon what Trump wants to do with tax and spending policies.
-Also, the Fed has suggested that more rate hikes are on the near horizon.
+Also, the Federal Reserve has suggested that more rate hikes are on the near horizon.

 So, for those mulling cash out refinancing, you may want to do it sooner than later, as a .5% increase in rates could make the refinance less worth the cost.
-Cash out refinance rates remain competitive but many borrowers are choosing a home equity line, because they can keep their low rate first mortgage.
+Cash out refi rates remain competitive but many borrowers are choosing a home equity line, because they can keep their low rate first mortgage.

 #2 Home Prices Are Rising